-It contains active ingredients that help fight hsv-1 and hsv-2 and treat herpes infections (5).
-It has natural cooling properties like menthol in this essential oil that helps relieve pain and calm the cold sores.
+Peppermint oil contains active ingredients that help fight hsv-1 and hsv-2 and treat herpes infection.
+It has natural cooling properties like menthol in this essential oil that helps relieve pain and calm cold sores.

 Lavender Essential Oil

-Lavender oil has anti-inflammatory properties, antiviral properties, that can help reduce cold sore irritation (6).
+Lavender oil has anti-inflammatory properties, antiviral properties, that can help reduce cold sore irritation.

+Cold sores are a common problem that is faced by many people during the winter season.
+Clove oil is a warm oil and thus is effective on fever blisters.
 Clove oil has antibacterial, antifungal, and natural healing properties that can help offer relief in cold sores.
-It is proven that clove oil has pain killing components and thus helps treat hsv-1 viruses (7).
+It is proven that clove oil has pain killing components and thus helps treat hsv-1 viruses.

-Oregano oil has antiviral properties that can be used to treat cold sores.
-Oregano oil is rich in carvacrol compounds that help fight viruses (8).
+Oregano oil is a popular choice for treating fever blisters.
+It has antiviral and antiseptic properties that can be used to treat cold sores.
+Oregano oil is rich in carvacrol compounds that help fight viruses.

 Lemon Balm Oil

-This is one of the powerful oils that fights herpes viruses.
+Lemon balm oil is one of the powerful oils that fight herpes viruses.
 It has the ability to penetrate deeply into the skin and fight herpes cells and get rid of cold sores.

 Ginger is another ancient oil that has medicinal and therapeutic properties and can treat many different skin ailments.
-Study proves that ginger oil helps fight cold sore symptoms (9).
+Its anti-inflammatory properties help in soothing inflammation associated with cold sores.

 Roman Chamomile Essential Oil

+This is another important natural remedy for cold sores.
 Roman Chamomile oil has antiviral properties that are necessary for treating cold sores.
 Thus this makes it an effective choice to treat HSV.
-The use of chamomile oil helps in reducing skin irritation and soreness of the affected area (10).
+The use of chamomile oil helps in reducing skin irritation and soreness in the affected area.